 JICS Land Acknowledgement

-The new Land Acknowledgement we recite before each assembly and community gathering was brought to life by the students in last year’s Grade Six cohort during 15 classes focusing on Indigenous history and culture, with the facilitation of our teacher-librarian Krista Spence who is guided by Elder Andrew Wesley and Indigenous educator (and author of JICS’s teacher resource: Natural Curiosity 2nd Edition), Doug Anderson.
+The new Land Acknowledgement we recite before each assembly and community gathering was brought to life by the students in the 2018-2019 Grade Six cohort during 15 classes focusing on Indigenous history and culture, with the facilitation of our teacher-librarian Krista Spence who is guided by Elder Andrew Wesley and Indigenous educator (and author of JICS’s teacher resource: Natural Curiosity 2nd Edition), Doug Anderson.
 It was presented with pride and excitement to our community at the Class of 2019 Graduation Ceremony by the graduates.

 While this Land Acknowledgment will evolve over time with new students, staff, families, and with further consultation with local Indigenous Peoples, we thank the Class of 2019 for taking this learning to heart, growing it passionately, and sharing such a beautiful piece of it with the wider community.